department-of-veterans-affairs/va.gov-team/products/public-websites/Benefit Hub/mobile-promotion/README.md

 ### Assumptions/Risks
 - Mobile app does not have 100% parity with VA.gov website and that's OK.
 This UX feature will only appear on tool landing pages that have parity.
 - Cannibalizing mobile web traffic to mobile app use is a good thing.
-- Only targeting Apple users is sufficient for proof-of-concept and learnings are transferrable to Android device user behavior.
+- Only targeting Apple/iOS/Safari users is sufficient for proof-of-concept and learnings are transferrable to Android device user behavior.
 - We can use the out-of-the-box design behavior from Apple for POC and there will not be accessibility problems.

 ### What're you building